 Cleanup of Contaminated Drycleaner Sites

-DCERP also conducts cleanup of properties contaminated by drycleaning operations per Rule 0400-15-03.
+DCERP conducts cleanup of properties contaminated by drycleaning operations per Rule 0400-15-03.
 Properties contaminated by drycleaning solvents are expensive and time consuming to clean up.
 It can easily cost over $500,000 to properly clean up drycleaner solvent contamination.
-DCERP exists to help cover the costs for cleanup.
+Clean up of a contaminated drycleaner can take years.
+DCERP exists to help cover the costs for cleanup of drycleaner properties.

 When you apply for cleanup, you must select a Drycleaner Approved Contractor (also known as a DCAC).
 The DCAC is registered with the program and has been approved to work on DCERP sites.
 A Drycleaner Approved Contractor List is released every year that provides names and contact information of all approved contractors.
 Once you have picked one, notify them that you would like to use their services.